12turnbullb/aws-react-bedrock-nlq/README.md

 - Navigate to the Amazon Bedrock console and select `Model Access` at the bottom of the left navigation pane.
 - Select `Enable specific model access` or `Modify model access` if you've visited this setting before.
 - Check the `Claude 3 Sonnet` model under the Anthropic header.
 We'll use this model to generate SQL queries and return results in natural language.
-You are welcome to swap this model out for a model of your choice to test performance.
+You are welcome to swap in an Amazon Bedrock model of your choice in the environment variables of the API's Lambda function.
 - Select `Next` and choose `Submit`.
--

 ### 2. Clone the repository

 - Run `git clone` command to download the source code